Srinivasa314/alcro/examples/README.md

 * window-details: Get and set position, size and state of the window
 * js-rust-communicate: Call rust function from JS and vice-versa
 * load-css-js: Load CSS and JS after the window is created
+* multiple-windows: Two windows which have counters that share a single count.